 More Resources

-For the research behind why a competency-based approach works (and why typical hiring practices like those listed above often fail), read our Case for Competency-Driven Interviewing.
+For the research behind why a competency-based approach works (and why typical hiring practices like those listed above often fail), read our Case for Competency-Driven Hiring.

 And for step-by-step guidance on how to effectively evaluate competencies in your interview process while creating a positive experience for candidates, check out our Employer Guide to Interviewing.